spencertipping/caterwaul/README.rst

 ---------------------

 Caterwaul is the replacement for Divergence.
 It fixes a number of issues (see the source for details) and takes a more direct approach towards extending JavaScript by encoding quotation and destructuring-bind syntactic macros.
 It also, unlike Divergence, has a proper test suite and runs on IE6.
+(Please visit the `test page <http://spencertipping.com/caterwaul/test>`_, and let me know if anything fails.
+My goal is to make this project completely cross-browser, at least starting with IE6.)

 Using Caterwaul
 ---------------